Sewing collars & leashes with an LK-1900BN bartacking machine

 Box-x patterns

-The machine doesn't come with box-x patterns.
+The machine doesn't come with any box-x patterns.
 This zip file contains the patterns I use.
-You can put them on a USB, then copy them into the control panel (the numbers 150-153 are the pattern numbers where mine are stored).
-The instruction manual (pgs 42 & 43) talks about how to do this.
+You can put them on a USB, then copy them into your control panel (the numbers 153-155 are the pattern numbers where mine are stored).
+The instruction manual (pgs 42 & 43) explains about how to do this.
 (Ask the seller of your machine to do this for you.).

 The collar's thread-tension topics apply here too.
 The only difference is that I use gray & charcoal thread instead of white.
 If the thread isn't balanced, it's not as visible as the collar's white thread.